nashville-software-school/client-side-mastery/book-5-honey-rae-repairs/chapters/REPAIR_CUSTOMER_LIST.md

 In this chapter you will create a new component for listing the customers.

 ## 📺 Watch The Video

+### ⚠️ Note on the video:
+This video instructs you to make the file `components/customers/CustomerList.js`.
+Make sure your file ends in `.jsx` instead of `.js`.

 Watch the [Customer List](https://youtu.be/JijX33KjDP4?si=Rj_Pp6-twBP4weVf) video and implement the code yourself.
 Then read the rest of the chapter summarizing what you've learned.

 ### 🔸🔻🔹 CSS for this chapter